- Study an intellectually challenging course which fosters a deep-level understanding of how our justice and penal system works

 - Criminal Justice: Theory and Practice

-- Contemporary Issues in Criminology and Criminal Justice
+- Global Criminology and Criminal Justice Systems

-- Global Criminal Justice Systems
+- Applied Research in Criminal Justice Systems

 You will also have the opportunity to choose from a range of options which include:

-- The American Criminal Justice System
+- The Criminal Justice Context of Forensic Psychology

 You will study via a variety of teaching and learning approaches including lectures, online and face-to-face tutorials, discussion fora, project and work-based learning, group work and guided independent study.